Alexahls/TodoistAPI/README.md

 - BackEnd:
 	* Collection : Here you can  find the collection file where the api requests are saved.
 	* Environment : The file where all the data used by the request is saved.
-	* Test: File with the information required to run the api request
-- Reporter: here the reports with the status of the test cases executed are saved in html format (open it using any browser).

 Requests structure:
 - Todoist: